band-40/hosted-cloud-core/README.md

 - Open5GS WebUI for network management
 - Web interface for easier configuration

+## Compatibility

+The cloud-init configuration has only been tested on Ubuntu 22.04 LTS.

 ## How to Use

 ### Step 1: Access your cloud provider's console